 *** I like this idea from Janet Fitch: Find a section in the story where the characters have a whole conversation, and then cross out the dialogue that is commonplace.
 Because, as Fitch says, “A line anybody could say is a line nobody should say.”
 BRILLIANT!!!!!

-3. Mentor Texts show the appropriate amount of dialogue.
+Mentor Texts show the appropriate amount of dialogue.
 I am sure you have one of these sitting on your library shelf!
+They all show great examples of using dialogue in a narrative story!
+Read the story to your students and point out how the author uses dialogue.

 How I Became a Pirate by Melinda Long